karlstolley/wd/syllabus/_weeks/week-15.md

 ---
-theme: Deploying a Live Site
+theme: Deploying a Site and Refining a Site’s Design
 meetings:
   - agenda:
       - Deploying to GitHub pages
       - Deploying to a custom server with SFTP (legacy)
       - Deploying to a custom server with Git
+      - Setting up front-end testing with BackstopJS
     video:
 readings:
-  - TBD
+  - GDTNB, Time and Motion, Rules and Randomness (pp. 232–259)
 tasks:
   - TBD
 ---